rubenoid/push_swap/README.md

   - `rrb` : reverse rotate `b` - shift down all elements of stack `b` by 1.
 The last element becomes the first one.
   - `rrr` : `rra` and `rrb` at the same time.

+You can read more about it in the [subject](https://github.com/rubenoid/push_swap/blob/main/push_swap.pdf).